Gimhani09/Gimhani09/README.md

-- 🧑‍🎓Currently in **my 3rd year, gaining expertise across various areas of IT, including a keen interest in full-stack web development.**
+- 🧑‍🎓Currently in **my 4th year, gaining expertise across various areas of IT, including a keen interest in full-stack web development.**

--  🌱 I’m currently learning **MERN**

 - 📫 How to reach me **gimhanijayasuriya138@gmail.com**